jinko-core/jinko/DESIGN.md

 An instruction needs to contain "spacial" information (Where is it in the file ?
 In what file ?), source (the actual source code, for errors), and a Statement or an Expression to execute.

+## Memory allocation

+Memory allocation and collection is done via reference counting.
+This implies lower stress on the hardware used to run the program, and is easier to implement, thus keeping broccoli simpler.
+However, this causes issues when an instance references itself, thus creating memory leaks.